CV2MIDI is an arduino software for the eurorack module VMC-2 by fanwander. This page is about the software.

 Trigger Level

-Parameter Display Values Comment
+Parameter Display values Comment

 Trigger Level "TrigLvl" 1-126 (default=63) Sets the value above which an incoming voltage is recognized as active trigger or gate.

-Values close to 0 or 127 can result in "no trigger" or "hanging gate".
+values close to 0 or 127 can result in "no trigger" or "hanging gate".

 Please keep in mind that the input level trimmer of a port configured to trigger or gate should be turned up fully clockwise.